You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Take pain medication (acetaminophen or opioids such as codeine, morphine, hydromorphone, oxycodone) as prescribed.

-• Read the above section: "What should I do if I feel unwell, have pain, a headache or a fever?" before taking acetaminophen (Tylenol®), ibuprofen (Advil®, Motrin®), naproxen (Aleve®) or Aspirin.
+• Read the above section: "What to do if you feel unwell, have pain, a headache or a fever" before taking acetaminophen (Tylenol®), ibuprofen (Advil®, Motrin®), naproxen (Aleve®) or Aspirin.
 These medications may hide an infection that needs treatment or they may increase your risk of bleeding.

 • Rest often and try light exercise (such as walking) as it may help.